4 Best Combat Machetes of 2018

-Of course, there are issues with the blade, that moulded handle has an extremely awkward notch in the end that does nothing but get in the way, plus the drip is poor and doesn’t give you much confidence when using it.
+Of course, there are issues with the blade, that molded handle has an extremely awkward notch at the end that does nothing but get in the way, plus the drip is poor and doesn’t give you much confidence when using it.

-The blade, is a much better part of this knife and feels really strong.
+The blade is the best part of this knife and feels really strong.
 The combined process of hardening the carbon steel seems to have created a machete that can tackle far more than its price would have you believe.

 One thing should be said before we dive into the review, this is a very deadly knife!
 It’s razor sharp at the point, and is about as menacing as they come!

-Even so, it’s not all about the highly military look with the Condor, it’s a useful blade and even though it misses a serrated section, the blade is sharp enough to take on most tasks.
-Possibly even consider using it as a go to hunting blade, not necessarily for skinning, but for protection.
+Even so, it’s not all about the military look with the Condor, it’s a useful blade and even though it misses a serrated section, the blade is sharp enough to take on most tasks.
+Possibly even consider using it as a go-to hunting blade, not necessarily for skinning, but for protection.

-When reviewing these knifes, I focused on their ability to serve as both a tool and a military weapon.
-I wanted to strike a balance between usefulness, defence and price.
+When reviewing these knives, we focused on their ability to serve as both a tool and a military weapon.
+You want to strike a balance between usefulness, defense, and price.

 Unfortunately, this discounted the United Cutlery blade straight away.
 It’s a superb multi-function knife, and if you’re looking for a quality marine knife it’s worth purchasing one and drilling a tether handle yourself!
 However, it’s going to prove hopeless as a defensive weapon!